jgaa/restc-cpp/README.md

-In the fall / winter of 2016, I threw some more hours into the project and added features that was not really required for the problem I started out to solve, but who are required in a general purpose C++ REST library (like compression, HTTP redirects, easy to use request builder, tests and demo code).
+In the fall / winter of 2016, I threw some more hours into the project and added features that was not really required for the problem I started out to solve, but who are required in a general purpose C++ REST library (like compression, HTTP redirects, authentication, easy to use request builder, tests and demo code).

 # Dependencies
 Restc-cpp depends on C++14 with its standard libraries and: